Please click on below questions to see the answers.

 Is your online payment processing secure?

-Yes, all online payment processing is handled directly through the bank's secure site.
+Yes, all online payment processing is handled directly through our PCI compliant registrations system (Jackrabbit technologies).

-Even though it's late in the session, can I still join in a class?
+Even though it's late in the session, can I still join a class?

-Since we build upon skills each week throughout the session, we usually do not accept new families after the third week of the session start.
-The only classes that would be acceptable for new families to join late in the session, would be the Baby Splash or Toddler Splash classes, space permitting.
+Since we build upon skills each week throughout the session, we usually do not accept class additions after the third week of classes.
+There are exceptions to this rule depending on whether you or your child has swum with us before, and space dependent.
+Call the office to inquire.
+The only classes that new families would be eligible to join late in the session would be the Baby Splash or Toddler Splash classes, space permitting.

 Do you prorate classes?

-We will prorate only if you are enrolling in classes after the first week; we will then charge you for the date you start through the end of the session.
+Yes.
+We will prorate only if you are enrolling after the first week of classes has begun.
+At the time you add in, we will charge you for the number of classes remaining from the day your start through the end of session.

 (Make-ups, Which level, Switching parents, etc.)